Equal Opportunity Employer

 You will be issued a badge.
 Please wear your badge at all times as this will increase customer service and security in the Libraries.

 All student assistants are covered by worker's compensation insurance.
 If a work related injury occurs, the student employee must be referred to an approved health care provider.
-All injuries, no matter how minor, must be reported to their supervisor and/or Security within 24 hours of the incident.
+All injuries, no matter how minor, must be reported to their supervisor and/or Safety and Loss Prevention office within 24 hours of the incident.
 If you experience a work-related injury/illness report it to your supervisor for further instructions.

 There are no formal performance appraisal forms required by UNLV for student assistants but your supervisor may conduct performance appraisals.
 It is important that you and your supervisor discuss your performance regularly.
 The appraisal process allows students and supervisors to discuss strengths and weaknesses and to plan and develop methods to improve overall job effectiveness.